 This is something we would love to come back for.
 We were lucky enough to spend the morning with the owner of Pure Camping and regret not knowing about this sooner!

 We recommend staying in the heart of Kilkee overlooking Kilkee Bay at Stella Maris Hotel.
 The family-run hotel offers spacious rooms and fine dining options.
 Breakfast is included and some rooms even offer sea views.

-Liked this post?
+Liked this post on Kilkee Cliffs and the Loop Head Peninsula?
 Share the love on Pinterest below.